Retro Readings: Tolkien

 What’s in it for you:

 - A chance to see how one of your favorite authors created his fiction

 - An exploration of literature’s power to shape culture

 - Understanding how literature can address weighty topics, even through the fantastic

 - A willingness to approach a familiar topic with new eyes

 About Joshua Byron Smith:

 Joshua Byron Smith, assistant professor of English and the associate director of the Medieval and Renaissance Studies Program, will teach the course.
 His research focuses on the multilingual literature of medieval Britain, especially Anglo-Welsh literary exchange.
 Smith received a prestigious, three-year Scholars of Critical Bibliography Fellowship from the Mellon Foundation in 2015, which provided seed money for the recent Bible Craft symposium and the 2016 Mellon Symposium on Manuscripts and Rare Books, both hosted in the Honors College wing of Gearhart Hall.
-His book Walter Map and the Matter of Britain is forthcoming from the University of Pennsylvania Press.
+His book Walter Map and the Matter of Britain is available from the University of Pennsylvania Press.